danngreen/STM32DDRFW-UTIL/README.md

 - breaking the debugger in STM32CubeIDE
 - changing the value of the variable "go\_loop" in "DDR\_Test\_Infinite\_read" and "DDR\_Test\_Infinite\_write" functions (in *ddr\_tests.c* file)

+These two tests are not available in STM32CubeMX DDR Test Suite (also mentioned in §3.2.5.2).

+##### 1.2.4.3 Expert tests (only on STM32MP2 series)

+By definition, these expert algorithms are not available in STM32CubeMX DDR Test Suite (also mentioned in §3.2.5.2).

+Their objective is to provide a diagnostic on a specific element.
+They can be executed either with STM32CubeIDE or by flashing generated .stm32 file in the FSBL-A partition of the boot device.

 ## 2 How to use STM32DDRFW-UTIL firmware